 24200.
-Psychoneuroimmunology: Links between the Nervous and Immune Systems. (=BIOS 02370, PSYC 24150/44140) PQ: Third- or fourth-year standing, and BIOS 20180s or 20190s.
+Psychoneuroimmunology: Links between the Nervous and Immune Systems.
+PQ: Third- or fourth-year standing, and BIOS 20180s or 20190s.
 This course meets requirements for the biological sciences major.
 This course covers all aspects of neuroimmunoendocrinology at the molecular, cellular, and organismal and social levels.
 M. McClintock, J. Quintans.
-May be offered 2008-09; not offered 2007-08.
+Not offered 2009-10.

 24300.
-Globalization and Neo-Liberalism. (=INST 24300) PQ: Third- or fourth-year standing.
+Globalization and Neo-Liberalism.
+PQ: Third- or fourth-year standing.
 Developments over the past decade have led a number of former leading enthusiasts of globalization to raise basic criticisms of the neo-liberal paradigm.
 In doing this, they have echoed and drawn attention to the results of economists and historians whose work undercuts the basic premises of neo-liberalism.
 This course explicates a varied collection of this work, viewed as a critique and alternative to neo-liberalism, by economic historians (e.g., Hobsbawn, Williams, Arrighi, Polanyi) and economists (e.g., Palley, Taylor, Stretton, Marglin, Eatwell, MacEwan, Blecker, Brenner).
 M. Rothenberg, R. Baiman.
-Not offered 2007-08.
+Not offered 2009-10.

 24400.
 Concepts of the Self from Antiquity to the Present.
 PQ: Third- or fourth-year standing.
 This seminar explores the evolution of ideas about the nature and formation of selfhood from classical antiquity to the present.
 Along the way, we look at Greek tragedy, Stoic philosophy, early Christian texts, and the conceptual models of selfhood and self-understanding behind Descartes, Kant, Freud, Foucault, and others.
 Students should be prepared to deal extensively with scholarship on self, ethics, and community across the fields of philosophy, anthropology, psychology, and social history.
 S. Bartsch, J. Goldstein.
-Not offered 2007-08.
+Not offered 2009-10.

 24500.
 Language and Globalization. (=ANTH 27705/47905, CRPC 27500/37500, LING 27500/37500) PQ: Third- or fourth-year standing.
 Distinguishing myths from facts, this course articulates the different meanings of globalization, anchors them in a long history of socioeconomic colonization, and highlights the specific ways in which the phenomena it names have affected the structures and vitalities of languages around the world.
 We learn about the dynamics of population contact and their impact on the evolution of languages.
 S. Mufwene, W. Wimsatt.
-May be offered 2008-09; not offered 2007-08.
+Not offered 2009-10; may be offered 2010-11.

 24600.
 Moments in Atheism.
 PQ: Third- or fourth-year standing.
 Atheism is as old as religion.
 As religion and its place in society have evolved throughout history, so has the standing and philosophical justification for non-belief.
 This course examines the intellectual and cultural history of atheism in Western thought from antiquity to the present.
 We are concerned with the evolution of arguments for a non-religious worldview, as well as with the attitude of society toward atheism and atheists.
-S. Bartch.
-May be offered 2008-09; not offered 2007-08.
+S. Bartch, Staff.
+Not offered 2009-10.

 24700.
-From Neo-Liberalism to Neo-Imperialism. (=INST 24700) PQ: Thirdor fourth-year standing.
+From Neo-Liberalism to Neo-Imperialism.
+PQ: Third- or fourth-year standing.
 This course examines the thesis advanced by a number of recent thinkers on the organic ties between neo-liberal doctrine and the rise of a new imperialism.
-In False Dawn, the noted conservative political theorist John Gray gives a critique of the global free market.
+In False Dawn, noted conservative political theorist John Gray gives a critique of the global free market.
 In Capital Resurgent: Roots of the Neoliberal Revolution, two important left critics, economists Gerard Dumenil and Dominique Levy, investigate the economic roots of neo-liberalism.
 Finally, in reading two recent works by the economic geographer David Harvey (A Brief History of Neo-Liberalism and The New Imperialism) we consider in depth the link between neo-liberalism and imperialism.
 M. Rothenberg, R. Baiman.
-Spring.
+Not offered 2009-10.